-Introduced in Maltego 4, collections aim to clean up the graph by grouping 'similar' entities, making it easier to view portions of the graph and find the key relationships you are looking for.
+Introduced in Maltego 4, Collections aim to clean up the graph by grouping together 'similar' Entities, making it easier to view portions of the graph and find the key relationships you are looking for.
 The underlying collection rules all adhere to the following criteria:

 - Entities that are pinned (pinned to the graph) may not be collected

-The image below shows the controls on the Collections tab of the ribbon as configured for a fresh install of Maltego.
+The image below shows the controls on the Collections tab of the ribbon as configured for a fresh installation of Maltego.

 Collections are enabled by default and may be toggled off/on by pressing the Disable/Enable Collections button.